Whom do I contact if I have a problem with my biosafety cabinet (BSC)?

 My lab is planning to purchase a new BSC.
 What needs to be done before I can use it?

 To expedite the process of purchasing and receiving a BSC, contact EHS to discuss the purchase with biosafety staff.
 They will ask questions about the product you wish to purchase and the type of work you will be doing in the cabinet.
-When you have a delivery date or tracking number, notify EHS as soon as possible so that they can arrange to have a technician available to certify your cabinet.
-When it arrives, make sure it is located in the exact place it will be used and that all of the packing materials are removed (including those on the top of the cabinet).
+When you have a delivery date or tracking number, notify one of the suppliers as soon as possible so that they can arrange to have a technician available to certify your cabinet.
+When the cabinet arrives, make sure it is located in the exact place it will be used and that all of the packing materials are removed (including those on the top of the cabinet).
 Ensure no one uses the cabinet until it has been certified for use.